Update: Tuesday, February 20

-Early reports indicate that software patches to address the vulnerability could slow down computers by as much as 30%, so we need to vet the viability of the patches.
+Early reports indicate that software patches to address the vulnerabilities could slow down computers by as much as 30%, so we need to vet the viability of the patches.
 As always, having a layered approach to security is your best protection against the exploitation of vulnerabilities like this.

-Software patches are being released to address the CPU vulnerabilities Meltdown and Spectre.
+Software patches are being released to address the CPU vulnerabilities known as Meltdown and Spectre.
 These patches will then be put through our standard vetting process required to minimize the risk of unintended outcomes such as degraded performance impact, that initial analysis has indicated.
 We are also contacting our third-party service providers to understand more about their exposure and remediation plans.

 At this point it is worth a deeper discussion on how these vulnerabilities work and the risk these represent.

 First, why are there two names for this vulnerability, Meltdown and Spectre?
 Both attacks are similar in that they take advantage of how the computer processor manages data from applications (user programs) but, execute in slightly different ways.
 The effect is that, as the processor is managing data from an application, it moves it between various memory areas.

 These hardware bugs allow programs to steal data which is currently processed on the computer.
 While programs are typically not permitted to read data from other programs, a malicious program can exploit Meltdown and Spectre to get hold of secrets stored in the memory of other running programs.
 This might include your passwords stored in a password manager or browser, your personal photos, emails, instant messages, and even business-critical documents.